 Historically, this lake was managed as a mixed-species water containing both warmwater species as well as stocked rainbow and brown trout.
 Although the lake still contains decent numbers of largemouth bass and panfish which extends the fishing opportunity throughout most of the season, trout stocking has been intermittent due to changing water conditions.
-Water levels allowed trout stocking to resume in 2017.
+Water levels allowed trout stocking to resume in 2017 and 2018.

 If you're looking for a destination off the beaten path to wet a line, consider checking this lake out.
 Rough campsites are available on the north end.
 The access area is privately owned but open to the public through a verbal agreement with the landowner.
 Please respect the landowners rights and leave this area cleaner than when you arrived.
 In recent years, water levels have dropped significantly which can make launching boats on trailers impossible.
-The lake refilled during spring 2017, however surface water runoff eroded the launch area making the launch dangerous and unusable.
+Although current water levels allow launching, surface water runoff eroded the launch area making the launch dangerous and unusable.
 Boaters may still be able to launch small craft by hand, but WDFW urges boaters to use extreme caution when launching.

 This feature shows the general location of the selected body of water.
 Directions may not include routes to boat launches or other water access sites.
 Check below for access sites or read the description for specific access information.
 Please do not trespass on private property.